-The four-bay southern façade is symmetrical, with gables to the slightly projecting outer bays. c1906 three-light casement windows with leaded glass, beneath flat brick arches, one central hipped dormer (again added c1906); doorway with boarded door and wide lean-to porch on timber columns, carved fascia boards; on the left-hand gable the iron letters 'C' and 'M' for Courthorpe-Munroe.
+The four-bay southern façade is symmetrical, with gables to the slightly projecting outer bays.
+It has c1906 three-light casement windows with leaded glass, beneath flat brick arches, one central hipped dormer (again added c1906).
+In the centre of the façade is a doorway with a boarded door and a wide lean-to porch on timber columns with carved fascia boards.
+On the left-hand gable are the iron letters 'C' and 'M' for Courthorpe-Munroe.

 The east wing retains eighteenth century casement windows and a good plank entrance door.
-The west wing was added in 1906, and has applied half-timbering to the first floor, and two projecting first floor windows with dormers rising above.
-At is southern end is a full height canted bay with leaded lights which is capped by a gable.
-This c1906 work is probably by Captain Algernon Winter Rose MC (1885-1918) a gifted young architect who died in the great flu epidemic of 1918 aged 33.
+The west wing was added in 1906, and has applied half-timbering to the first floor and two projecting first floor windows with dormers rising above.
+At its southern end is a full height canted bay with leaded lights which is capped by a gable.
+This c1906 work is probably by Captain Algernon Winter Rose MC (1885-1918), a gifted young architect who died in the great Spanish flu epidemic of 1918 aged 33.